 16 He that believeth and is baptized shall be saved; but he that believeth not shall be damned.

-I should tell you that there is more than one type of baptism.
-The baptism it speaks of here is not water baptism.
-This subject will be covered soon as well.
+It’s important to note that there is more than one type of baptism.
+The baptism mentioned here is not water baptism.
+This topic will also be covered in detail in a future unit.

 Acts 14:22